 However, sometimes sleeping can be difficult when traveling full time.
 Constantly being in new surroundings is always bound to affect sleep quality.

-3. Choose Healthy Food Options while Traveling for Additional Immune Support
+3. Choose Healthy Food Options for Additional Immune Support for Traveling

 One of the reasons why we love traveling Asia (and the rest of the world) so much is to indulge in the local foods.
 Especially around Asia, this consists of a lot of street food – which isn’t always the “healthiest” options around in terms of salt and fat content, as well as calories.